Skip to main content Scroll Top

 • Automated Data Transmission: Sensors should use robust communication protocols (like RS 485 with Modbus) to ensure accurate, timely data for operators and regulators.

-• Operational Transparency: Real-time monitoring helps operators quickly detect and address any deviations, ensuring consistent compliance and efficient operation.
+• Operational Transparency: Real-time monitoring helps operators quickly detect and address any deviations, ensuring consistent compliance with effluent discharge standards and efficient operation.

 7. Safety Signage and Public Awareness